Unit # 1

 What is socialisation?

 Learn about what socialisation is, as well as what it is not.
-This unit explores how to ensure puppies, at the time of their lives when their brain is most susceptible to the quality of experiences, receives these positive socialisation experiences.
+This unit explores how to ensure puppies, at the time of their lives when their brain is most susceptible to the quality of experiences, receive these positive socialisation experiences.

 Socialisation in developmental periods